zhaka886/mmeets/README.md

 ```

 ## Datasets
-We created the first categorical dataset of mockery and self-mockery in both Chinese and English.
+We created the first categorical dataset of mockery and self-mockery **BSMM** in both Chinese and English.

 - $BSMM_{Chinese}$ -Contains **1977** memes
 - $BSMM_{English}$- Contains **2306** memes

 ### Data Preparation
-Download the files in the [release](https://github.com/miccunifi/ISSUES/releases/tag/latest) and place the `resources` folder in the root folder:
+Download the files in the [release](https://drive.google.com/drive/folders/1mxkB7at2m12k3VyOIVT3cSnt_O-uwXcN?usp=drive_link) the `resources` folder in the root folder:

 <pre>
 project_base_path